ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/README.md

 <p align="center">
      <b>A community-based Blood and Medicine donation App built on Android Studio and Firebase Realtime Database.</b>
 </p>
-Medimate is an attempt to ease the process of blood and medical emergencies by connecting blood donors and drug vendors directly with people in need of blood and medicines.
-Medimate connects blood donors and drug vendors with recipients, without any intermediaries such as blood banks and pharma stores, for an efficient and seamless process.

 ### Business problem: